duckduckgo/duckduckgo-help-pages/_docs/mobile/ios.md

 order: 100
 ---

-**Get the DuckDuckGo browser from the [App Store](https://apps.apple.com/us/app/duckduckgo-private-browser/id663592361)**
+Get the DuckDuckGo Private Browser from the [App Store](https://apps.apple.com/us/app/duckduckgo-private-browser/id663592361).

-Our free web browser for {% include ddg-browser-os-list-unlinked.md %} is a privacy-protecting alternative to Google Chrome and Search. {% include browser-features.md %}
+Our free web browser for {% include ddg-browser-os-list-linked.md %} is a privacy-protecting alternative to Google Chrome and Search. {% include browser-features.md %}

 Read more about our [DuckDuckGo for iOS](https://duckduckgo.com/app).